 Children who are frustrated, bored, bullied, or limited in communicating their needs may exhibit behaviors that result in a disciplinary response by school personnel.
 It is important for parents and teachers to prevent situations that cause conflict or stress for the student.
 Parents should learn about the school's disciplinary policies and regulations.
-Parents can also work with the Individual Education Program (IEP) team members to understand and prevent behaviors from becoming problems.
+Parents can also work with the Individualized Education Program (IEP) team members to understand and prevent behaviors from becoming problems.

+According to W. Va.
+Code §18A-5-1, Policy 2510, W. Va.
+126CSR44U, Policy 2520.19, West Virginia College- and Career-Readiness Dispositions and Standards for Student Success for Grades K-12, and W. Va.
+126CSR79, Policy 3300, Charter Public Schools (Policy 3300), LEAs are required to incorporate and implement in the schools a preventive discipline program.
+For students with disabilities, the preventive discipline program must include a tiered system of support with Positive Behavior Interventions and Supports (PBIS).
 A student's behavior may impede his/her learning or the learning of others.
 If so, the IEP team must consider the use of strategies, including positive behavioral supports and interventions, to address the behavior.
 If the IEP team determines that such services and supports are needed, they must be included in the IEP and implemented.

 Students who are being disciplined by the district are entitled to all of the due process rights available under West Virginia Code §18A-5-1a.
 When the district is considering removing a student with a disability from his or her current educational placement for disciplinary reasons, the IDEA provides additional procedures and safeguards.

 The district must consider any unique circumstances to determine whether a change of placement is appropriate.
 These determinations are subject to due process and judicial review.